miku/metha/README.md

 /tmp/harvest/I29haV9kYyNodHRwOi8vZXhwb3J0LmFyeGl2Lm9yZy9vYWky
 ```

-The default METHA_DIR is `$HOME/.metha`.
+The default `METHA_DIR` is `$HOME/.metha`.

 Harvesting can be CTRL-C'd any time.
 The data is harvested up to the last full
 day, so there is a small latency.
 The HTTP client is resilient.

-Example: If the current date would be: Thu Apr 21 14:28:10 CEST 2016, the harvester
+Example: If the current date would be *Thu Apr 21 14:28:10 CEST 2016*, the harvester
-would request all data since the repositories earliest date and 2016-04-20
+would request all data since the repositories earliest date and *2016-04-20 23:59:59*.
-23:59:59.

 You can stream records to stdout, too.